C.F. Monterrey (women): Multiple league finals and first title

-After not qualifying for the playoffs in the Apertura 2017 tournament, the club decided to appoint former Monterrey player and long-time assistant manager of the men's first team, Héctor Becerra, as the new manager of the team on 5 December 2017.
+After not qualifying for the playoffs in the Apertura 2017 tournament, the club decided to appoint former Monterrey player and long-time assistant manager of the men's first team, Héctor Becerra, as the new manager of the team on December 5, 2017.

 Under Becerra's management, Monterrey reached its first league final in the Clausura 2018 against city rivals Tigres.
-This final represented the first of many Clásico Regiomontano finals to come in Liga MX Femenil.
+This final represented the first of many Clásico Regiomontano finals to come in the Liga MX Femenil.
 Tigres ended up defeating Monterrey on penalties (2–4) after a 4–4 draw on aggregate.
-The second leg of this final at Estadio BBVA was at the time the highest attended club match in women's football history.
+The second leg of this final at the Estadio BBVA was at the time the highest attended club match in women's football history.

 Monterrey once again reached the league final in the Clausura 2019.
 The rival on turn was once again Tigres.
 Similar to the Clausura 2018, Tigres ended up winning the final again with an aggregate scoreline of 3–2.

 In the Apertura 2019, Monterrey reached the final once again and for the third time, the rival was once again Tigres.
 Unlike the previous two finals, Monterrey was able to win this final after defeating Tigres 2–1 on aggregate.
 This was the first title in history for the club.

 Although the Clausura 2020 tournament was canceled by the league due to the COVID-19 pandemic, Monterrey's successful run of consecutive league finals continued in the Guard1anes 2020 tournament.
 Like the previous three finals that Monterrey had played, the rival in turn was once again Tigres.
 Unlike the previous final between these two clubs (Apertura 2019), Tigres was able to crown themselves champions after beating Monterrey on penalties (3–2) after a 1–1 draw on aggregate.